-Theses consolidated financial statements include the accounts of the Company and its subsidiary Drosrite International LLC.
-Drosrite International LLC is owned by a member of the Company's key management personnel and close member of the CEO and controlling shareholder's family and is deemed to be controlled by the Company.
+These consolidated financial statements include the accounts of the Company, and its subsidiaries, Drosrite International LLC and Pyro Green-Gas Inc. Drosrite International LLC is owned by a member of the Company's key management personnel and close member of the CEO and controlling shareholder's family and is deemed to be controlled by the Company.
+Pyro Green-Gas (formerly AirScience Technologies Inc. until the renaming on September 14, 2021) was acquired by the Company on August 11, 2021 (see note 4).
 All significant transactions and balances between the Company and its subsidiary have been eliminated upon consolidation.